octo-technology/OpenTezos/docs/michelson/instructions.md

 - _n_: a number of elements to protect
 - _code_: a sequence of instructions to execute

-It runs the provided sequence of instruction while protecting the _n_ top elements of the stack.
+It runs the provided sequence of instructions while protecting the _n_ top elements of the stack.

-The mMichelson grammar defines `DIP` as:
+Michelson grammar defines `DIP` as:

 ```js
 DIP n code / x{1} : ... : x{n} : S  =>  x{1} : ... : x{n} : S'